groupultra/sdk-public/docs/source/moobius_network_http_api_wrapper.rst

 Returns a list of service_id strings of the user.

-.. _moobius.network.http_api_wrapper.HTTPAPIWrapper.create_character:
+.. _moobius.network.http_api_wrapper.HTTPAPIWrapper.create_puppet:
-HTTPAPIWrapper.create_character
+HTTPAPIWrapper.create_puppet
 -----------------------------------
-HTTPAPIWrapper.create_character(self, service_id, name, avatar, description)
+HTTPAPIWrapper.create_puppet(self, service_id, name, avatar, description)

 Creates a character with a given name, avatar, and description.
 The created user will be bound to the given service.